 Sarah can be found on Twitter as @SarahEJude.
 She is also online at GoodReads, Pinterest, Instagram, and Tumblr.
 Lots of pictures of dogs and horses.
 Sometimes even a sneak peek or two of what she’s working on.

 Frequently Asked Questions

 The only other authors whose work I read are the critique partners I have had for many years.
 I strongly urge you to find critique partners to vet your work, and the forums are QueryTracker are a good place for locating such other aspiring authors.

 What about blurbs?
 Do you give blurbs for books that are going to be published?

 A blurb is that little quote you see from another author usually on the front cover of a book telling you the reader why it’s so amazing and why you should all rush out to read it.
-Yes, I will on rare occasion blurb a book.
 While I prefer blurb requests to go through my agent, I will consider other requests, but it is not a guarantee that I can commit to reading a manuscript for comment.

 Where are you from?
 Can you tell us a little bit about yourself?

 I am born and bred from the Midwest.
-I am from a small town on the border of northern Illinois and southern Wisconsin, and for the past fifteen years, I have lived in the St. Louis area.
+I am from a small town on the border of northern Illinois and southern Wisconsin, and for the past seventeen years, I have lived in the St. Louis area.
 It takes about five minutes for me to be in farmland, about twenty minutes to find my way into the winding foothills of the Missouri Ozarks.
-I live with my husband, Tim, who I’ve been married to since I was a teenager, and our three young children.
-We have two rescue dogs, Penny and Bella, and guinea pig, Annabel Lee.
+I live with my husband, Tim, who I’ve been married to since I was a teenager, and our three children.
+We have two rescue dogs, Penny and Bella.